lukasmartinelli-alt/yow-hackathon/README.md

 3. Create a repository named `username.github.io`.
    More information can be found [here](https://pages.github.com/)

+## Approaches

+You can build up your blog step by step from a static template (greater learning effect) or jump directly into Jekyll and use a ready made template.

 ## Twitter Bootstrap

 You can use the [jekyllbootstrap](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) template to get up and running in 3 minutes.